The relatively universal cover of the natural embedding of the long root geometry for the group $\mathrm{SL}(n+1,\mathbb{K})$: Introduction

 \subsubsection{Terminology for projective embeddings of point-line geometries}

-We assume the reader is familiar with the notions of projective embeddings of a point-line geometry (henceforth also called {\em embeddings} for short), and projections and isomorphisms of embeddings.
+We assume that the reader is familiar with the notions of projective embeddings of a point-line geometry (henceforth also called {\em embeddings} for short), and projections and isomorphisms of embeddings.
 Given two embeddings $\eps$ and $\eps'$ of the same geometry, we say that $\eps$ {\em covers} $\eps'$ if $\eps'$ is isomorphic to a projection of $\eps$.
 We recall that an embedding is {\em relatively universal} if it is not covered by any other embedding; it is {\em absolutely universal} if it covers any other embedding of the given geometry.

-We refer the reader to Appendix~\ref{appendix A} for a synthetic survey of the relevant notions we will rely on and to Ronan \cite{Ronan}, Shult \cite{SH93} and \cite[chp.
+We refer the reader to Appendix~\ref{appendix A} for a synthetic survey of the relevant notions we will use and also to Ronan \cite{Ronan}, Shult \cite{SH93} and \cite[chp.
 4]{SH11} and Kasikova and Shult \cite{K-S} for more on this topic.
 We only recall the following fact here: every projective embedding $\eps$ of a given geometry $\Gamma$ is covered by a relatively universal embedding $\teps$, uniquely determined up to isomorphisms and characterized by the following property: $\teps$ covers all embeddings of $\Gamma$ that cover $\eps$.
-We call $\teps$ the {\em (relatively) universal cover} of $\eps$.
+We call $\teps$ the {\em (relatively) universal cover} of $\eps$ (see~\cite{SH93}).